amlan-banaji/amlan-banaji.github.io/_pages/about.md

 ### Organisation

-I am co-organising (with [Simon Baker](https://simonbakermaths.wordpress.com/)) a workshop on ergodic theory and fractal geometry at Loughborough University from 8--10 July 2024.
-Please see this [website](https://sites.google.com/view/workshoponfractalgeometryandet/home) or email either of us for more information.

 I am co-organising (with [Alexey Korepanov](https://khu.dedyn.io/work/)) the Loughborough University Dynamical Systems Seminar.
 If your research relates to dynamical systems and you are interested in visiting Loughborough and giving a seminar, please email either of us.